Misogyny in rap music: Channeling of wider cultural misogyny

 Many scholars have argued that misogyny in hip-hop culture is a product of misogyny within American culture at large.
-Adams and Fuller (2006) suggest that hip hop artists have internalized negative stereotypes about women that are prevalent in American society, after witnessing women being treated poorly growing up.
+Scholars Adams and Fuller suggest that hip hop artists have internalized negative stereotypes about women that are prevalent in American society after witnessing women being treated poorly growing up.
 Michael Eric Dyson states that misogyny is a tried-and-true American tradition from which hip hop derives its understanding of how men and women should behave.
 Similarly, Charlise Cheney argues that hip-hop's misogyny and promotion of traditional gender roles reflect mainstream American values.

-Jeff Chang and David Zirkin contend that the misogyny extant in American popular culture provides "incentives for young men of color to act out a hard-core masculinity".
-Kate Burns argues, in the same vein, that the discourse of hip hop culture is shaped by its environment, stating that rather than asking, "what is rap's influence on American society and culture?" critics should ask, "what has been society's role in shaping and influencing hip hop?"
+Journalists Jeff Chang and David Zirkin contend that the misogyny extant in American popular culture provides "incentives for young men of color to act out a hard-core masculinity".
+Author Kate Burns argues, in the same vein, that the discourse of hip hop culture is shaped by its environment, stating that rather than asking, "What is rap's influence on American society and culture?", critics should ask, "What has been society's role in shaping and influencing hip hop?"

-Feminist bell hooks suggests that misogyny in hip-hop culture is not a "male black thing" but has its roots in a larger pattern of hostility toward women in American culture.
+Black feminist bell hooks suggests that misogyny in hip-hop culture is not a "male black thing" but has its roots in a larger pattern of hostility toward women in American culture.
 She cautions against singling out criticism against rap music while accepting and perpetuating less raw and vulgar expressions of misogyny that permeate American society.
-She writes that it is "much easier to attack gangsta rap than to confront the culture that produces [the] need [for gangsta rap]."
+She writes that it is "much easier to attack gangsta rap than to confront the culture that produces [the] need [for gangsta rap]".
 Others have reiterated this concern, arguing hip hop's content is no more misogynistic than other forms of popular discourse.
 Academic Leola Johnson, for instance, asserts: The misogynist lyrics of gangsta rap are hateful indeed, but they do not represent a new trend in Black popular culture, nor do they differ fundamentally from woman hating discourses that are common among White men.
 The danger of this insight is that it might be read as an apology for Black misogyny.